-Status, Immunities and Privileges
+SECTION 6: Status, Immunities and Privileges

 The Centre shall have full international legal personality.
-The legal capacity of the Centre shall include the capacity-
+The legal capacity of the Centre shall include the capacity---

 - (a) to contract;

-- (b) to acquire and dispose of movable and immovable property;
+- (b) to acquire and dispose of movable and immovable property; and

 - (c) to institute legal proceedings.

-To enable the Centre to fulfil its functions, it shall enjoy in the territories of each Contracting State the immunities and privileges set forth in this Section.
+To enable the Centre to fulfill its functions, it shall enjoy in the territories of each Contracting State the immunities and privileges set forth in the section.